jamesmadelin/Hardware/Fullnode.md

 ## Fullnode

-A Bitcoin fullnode is a computer on which the bitcoind software is running.
-Bitcoind can be run on various platforms, with or without a wallet and with or without a Graphical User Interface (GUI) and can be configured in variety of  ways.
+A Bitcoin fullnode is a computer on which the bitcoin software is running.
+Bitcoin can be run on various platforms, with or without a wallet and with or without a Graphical User Interface (GUI) and can be configured in variety of  ways.

 Various configuration types have names, a node with a full copy of the blockchain is known as an archive node, a node without an entire copy of the blockchain is known as a pruned node.